 Check out the XLI, the industrials index derivative.
 Starting with a monthly view, you can see a swing continuation that unfolded all the way back in 2012.
 A similar pause, and then continuation in the trend occurred a full three years later – playing out into 2016.
 Translate this into a weekly, then daily, and then 78-minute view – you can see how the same swing played out.

 Yes, history repeats itself with alarming frequency.
 As long as you know what to look for you can quickly spot these moments – and then position a strategy accordingly!

 Don’t be late.
 Get a jump on these trends by spotting the macro fractal moves – like the Europeans did with Sandy.

-Position yourself to profit from market storms with fractals
+Position yourself to benefit from market storms with fractals

 They ended up calling Sandy a ‘Frankenstorm’ as the hurricane was expected to merge with another storm front developing in the US, just days before Halloween.
 News outlets couldn’t get enough – they picked it up and ran with it, in an election year no less.
 As though everyone hadn’t had enough already.

 Skip the nicknames but track the storms that are developing in your chosen sectors.
 Take the factor of 5 and run with it.
 Start with a monthly view that stretches back over years.
 Compare it to the weekly, daily and then fractal intra-day 78-minute views.

 As the patterns for trends, consolidation and breakouts emerge, stalk the price levels that you want to enter on – using your chosen strategy.
 Don’t let the opportunities unfolding with every month and minute pass you by.
 Benefit consistently with the proven analysis that comes with fractals.